-Even if operations of the three Jatropha farms owned through GCE Mexico improve this year as expected and, therefore, generate significant revenues, we do not project that any cash distributions will be made to Global Clean Energy Holdings, Inc. for several years.
+Even if operations of the three Jatropha farms owned through GCE Mexico improve during the next year as expected and, therefore, that the joint venture will generate revenues, we do not project that any cash distributions will be made to Global Clean Energy Holdings, Inc. for several years.
 Under our agreements with our GCE Mexico investors, all net cash generated from the Jatropha operations that are conducted through GCE Mexico must first be used to fund the operations of those farms, and any excess must thereafter be used to repay the capital contributed by our joint venture investors (plus their preferred return).
-The total amount of capital and the preferred return that must be paid to our joint venture investors before funds are distributed to us currently is in excess of \$27,054,640 as of June 30, 2013.
-As a result, the improving operations of the Mexico farms will not produce short-term cash or improve our liquidity, nor will the improving operations of the Mexico farms generate funds that we can use for our business plan, for working capital purposes, or for the acquisition of additional Jatropha or other biofuel feedstock farms.
+The total amount of capital and the preferred return that must be paid to our joint venture investors before funds are distributed to us currently is in excess of \$27,680,762 as of September 30, 2013.
+As a result, the improving operations of the Mexico farms will not produce short-term cash or improve our liquidity, nor will the improving operations of the Mexico farms.
 Because of our negative working capital position, we currently do not have the funds necessary to acquire and cultivate additional Jatropha farms for our own account.
 Accordingly, in order to increase our farm ownership and operations, we will have to obtain significant additional capital through the sale of equity and/or debt securities, the forward sale of Jatropha oil and carbon offset credits, and from other financing activities, such as strategic partnerships and joint ventures.

 Camelina Operations.
 In March 2013, we acquired the business and assets of Sustainable Oils, LLC, a company that has been engaged in developing Camelina products since 2007.
 Sustainable Oils has generated over \$20 million in revenues during the past three years, but has incurred a loss of approximately \$5.8 million during that time.
 The new Camelina operations will require a significant amount of additional cash to scale up its operations and to reach profitable operations.
 Our goal is to operate the Camelina business that we acquired through a subsidiary, and to capitalize that subsidiary with the Sustainable Oils intellectual properties and operating assets that we recently purchased.
 Furthermore, our goal is to fund the operations and expansion of the Camelina operations with new debt or equity that we intend to raise specifically for the Camelina subsidiary.
 While we have been in discussions with a number of sources for the additional funding, we have not entered into any binding arrangements for the desired amount of new funding.
 No assurance can be given that we will obtain the additional capital necessary to operate and grow our new Camelina operations.
-In the event that we do not obtain the necessary amount of financing to properly operate and scale up our new Camelina operations are expected to continue to operate at a loss.
-Without the additional funding, we may have to re-evaluate our planned Camelina operations.
+In the event that we do not obtain the necessary amount of financing to properly operate and scale up our new Camelina operations, those operations are expected to continue to operate at a loss.